 According to impact factor/citations, author feedback, and expert surveys, JMIR journals are consistently top-ranked.

-Impact Factor: The Journal of Medical Internet Research (JMIR) was ranked #1 by Thomson Reuters by impact factor in the Medical Informatics category 5 years in a row up until the latest release (current JCR impact factor 2015: 4.532).
-The journal has a better impact factor than Plos One, BMJ Open, PeerJ etc. Regarding the sister journals, JMIR mHealth will have its first official impact factor in 2017, and our inofficial data show that JMIR mHealth will be among the top journals in the Medical Informatics category.
+Impact Factor: The Journal of Medical Internet Research (JMIR) was ranked #1 by Thomson Reuters by impact factor in the Medical Informatics category 6 times, including the latest version released in June 2017 (current JCR impact factor 2016: 5.175).
+The journal has a better impact factor than Plos One, BMJ Open, PeerJ etc. Regarding the sister journals, JMIR mHealth and uHealth has an inaugural impact factor of 4.636.
 Other sister journals are on a similar trajectory.

 h-index (h5) / Google Scholar: Google Scholar ranks journals by a 5-year h-index (h5), and also according to that metric, the Journal of Medical Internet Research (JMIR) is ranked #1.
 It is remarkable that JMIR mHealth also makes the list of top 20 journal, as of 2016, even though it publishes for only 4 years, i.e. less than the 5-years taken as basis for the h5 calculation.

 Speed/Turnaround times: JMIR Publications has one of the fastest turnaround times in the scholarly publishing industry (see What is your turnaround time?), while maintaining rigorous review practices, as well as meticulous copyediting and proofreading after acceptance.
 We achieve this with a high degree of automation, in-house production, as well as incentives for reviewers and editors to make timely decisions within deadlines, e.g. through karma credits (see Karma Credits - What are they and how to collect them?)